Back To Search Results

 (Click Image to Enlarge)

-Physiology of cerebral autoregulation.
+Physiology of Cerebral Autoregulation.
 This illustration shows the four classical mechanisms contributing to cerebral autoregulation.
 Through myogenic tone, transmural pressure influences arterial diameter through direct smooth muscle contraction or relaxation.
 In the metabolic mechanism, fluctuations in the partial pressure of carbon dioxide lead to vasoconstriction or dilatation.
-The endothelium also plays a key role via the secretion of substances like endothelin-1 and thromboxane A2; these molecules may act directly on smooth muscle cells.
-Lastly, in the neurogenic response, neurons and glia mediate smooth muscle physiology by releasing various neurotransmitters with vasoactive properties.
+The endothelium also plays a key role in the secretion of substances like endothelin-1 and thromboxane A2; these molecules may act directly on smooth muscle cells.
+In the neurogenic response, neurons and glia mediate smooth muscle physiology by releasing various neurotransmitters with vasoactive properties.

 References